pwright/knowledge-garden/skupper-docs/console%2Fpages%2Fflow-console.md

 1. Determine which site in your {service-network} is best to enable the console.

    Enabling the console also requires that you enable the flow-collector component, which requires resources to process traffic data from all sites.

-   **📌 NOTE**\
-   The flow-collector makes all services that are available in the namespace visible in the console.
-   For example, if you deploy a `frontend` component in the namespace where the flow-collector exists, the `frontend` is visible in the console even though that is not a component exposed on the {service-network}.

    You might locate the console using the following criteria:

    * Does the {service-network} cross a firewall?